In the Free State, access to health services can depend on who you know, as the tragic case of one woman illustrates.

 There was a chance, a slim chance, but a chance nonetheless, that the patient, let’s call her Sarah, could have survived, had she received the extraordinary attention available in an intensive care unit (ICU).

-But on Monday night this week Sarah, a surgical patient, died in an ordinary ward of the Dihlabeng district hospital in Bethlehem in the Free State because an ICU bed was not available.
+But on Monday night this week Sarah, a surgical patient, died in an ordinary ward of the Dihlabeng regional hospital in Bethlehem in the Free State because an ICU bed was not available.

 A month ago she would have had a better chance; at the time, Dihlabeng had five ICU slots rather than three but, due to financial constraints plaguing the health sector in the entire province, doctors say the number was slashed to three.